-University and Business School Policies
+University and Business School Policies and Information

 It is essential that students familiarise themselves with and follow all Business School and University policies and procedures.
 These are detailed in the Business School's Administration Manual for Students and on the University Policy website.
 It is also important that students are aware of the many support services available to them.
 The Student Information Office is the first point of contact for all student support and administrative issues.